Capital One Quicksilver Cash Rewards Credit Card Review: 1.5% Flat Cashback Rate

 This is where the Capital One Quicksilver Cash Rewards Credit Card can come in handy.

-- Welcome offer: Earn a one-time $200 cash bonus after spending $500 in the first three months
+Earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.

 Overview of the Capital One Quicksilver Cash Rewards Credit Card